lillekat/lillekat.github.io/index.md

 However, she understands humans well enough to acknowledge their psychological craving for social interaction.

 Thus, Lille Kat insists we continue having fun and continue with social events *in particular* during challenging times, even though it takes more commitment.
-The *location* of lillekat 4 will be announced shortly.
 <!---
 There will be Zoom meeting [here](https://itucph.zoom.us/j/153110293) for Lille Kat 3.
 Participants are invited to join this meeting, preferably with a webcam turned on, so that we *see faces*, and *see humans eating snacks or drinking beverages* and *see friends* or even *meet new people*.